fbpx

 So, you could say that what makes the digital revolution so special is that it has the potential to help keep the balance between the operational and human aspects of a business.
 Which is exactly what digital recruitment is all about: efficient and genuine matchmaking.

 Now, there are plenty of definitions out there trying to explain what digital recruitment is.
 To sum it up, it’s about leveraging digital technology and tools to streamline the recruitment process and benefit everyone involved, including recruiters.
-Sergio Valladares, Business Transformation Director at gpac, has been leading gpac’s TechHub for over 3 years.
+Sergio Valladares, Chief Technology Officer at gpac, has been leading gpac’s TechHub for over five years.
 He’s heavily involved in the company’s digital revolution and shares some of his insights on digital recruitment and how to get it right.

 Let’s talk about processes and automation